-The MFT program prepares students to complete the Comprehensive Case Presentation (CCP), the expected competency level of each student.
+The MFT Program prepares students to complete the Comprehensive Case Presentation (CCP), the expected competency level of each student.
 Students complete the CCP while enrolled in PSY6920 Comprehensive Case Presentation.
-The CCP demonstrates the student's in-depth knowledge and application of the following core areas: clinical evaluation, crisis management and psychosocial stressors, treatment plan and case management, therapeutic interventions, legal issues, ethical issues, and diversity.
-The CCP includes two parts: a written case report and an oral case presentation, which includes a video clip with a transcription.
-A description of the CCP is in the CCP Handbook located in MFT Orientation and Resources- Updated, in Canvas under "doc sharing" you will find a folder labeled "CCP."
+The CCP demonstrates the students' in-depth knowledge and application of the following core areas: clinical evaluation, crisis management and psychosocial stressors, treatment plan and case management, therapeutic interventions, legal issues, ethical issues, and diversity.
+The CCP includes two parts: a written case report and an oral case presentation, which consists of a video clip with a transcription.
+A description of the CCP is in the CCP Handbook located in MFT Orientation and Resources Canvas Shell.
+In Canvas under "doc sharing," you will find a folder labeled "CCP."